Dudleya edulis

-Dudleya edulis is a species of perennial succulent plant known by the common names fingertips, lady fingers, mission lettuce and the San Diego dudleya.
-The common name denotes the finger-like shape of the leaves, while the specific epithet edulis refers to the use of the young scapes as food by the Kumeyaay.
-It is native to Southern California and northern Baja California, and grows on rocky hillsides, cliffs, and bare rock.
+Dudleya edulis is a species of perennial, succulent flowering plant of the Crassulaceae, known by the common names fingertips, lady-fingers, mission lettuce, or simply the San Diego dudleya.
+The common name "fingertips" denotes the finger-like shape of the leaves; the specific epithet edulis (meaning "edible") refers to the Kumeyaay people's traditional foraging and consumption of the plant's young scapes.
+Dudleya edulis is native to the dry, coastal cliffs and chaparral hills of Southern California and northern Baja California, where it has adapted to absorb as much moisture as possible from the nightly fog and marine layer which forms over the Pacific Ocean and gradually moves slightly inland, typically covering all plants and stationary objects in dew.
+In addition to its inherent drought-tolerance and xeric qualities, this species is also highly salt-tolerant, as it grows almost exclusively facing the ocean, often in exposed settings where it is subjected to regular periods of extreme wind and weather.
+The species may be found growing on rocky hillsides, sandstone sea cliffs, chaparral habitat, arid canyons, or rooted between exposed, bare rock crevices.

 Description

 Dudleya edulis is made up of an array of fleshy, finger-like leaves growing vertically from a caudex at or just below ground level.
 The fingerlike leaves are pale green, cylindrical and pointed, growing up to 20 cm tall.
 It bears a branching inflorescence 10–50 cm tall, with several terminal branches each bearing up to 10 or 11 flowers.
 The flowers have pointed white to cream petals about a centimeter long.
 The bloom period is May to July.
 The plant is diploid, with a chromosome number of n=17, which is the base number for Dudleya.